-So what should you actually include in the preparation of monthly management accounts?
-Nothing is set in stone but they tend to be most efficient when tailored to your business, covering what's most important to you as the owner manager.
-After all, you know your business better than anyone else.
-That said, it's not always easy to narrow down on what to focus on.
-So we've put together this infographic with some suggestions to help you.
+You know your business better than anyone else.
+However, it's not always easy to narrow down on what to focus on in your accounts.
+So we've put together this infographic with some suggestions to help get you started.

 Be sure to work with an accountant to formulate what to report on in your management accounts, so as to inform and help drive future investment and strategic decision making.

 This post was created on 19/06/2017 and updated on 29/10/2019.